-From PyOxidizer's canonical Git repository using cargo:
+From a Git repository using cargo:

-Or by cloning the canonical Git repository and building the project locally:
+Or by cloning the Git repository and building the project locally:

 '''

 $ git clone https://github.com/indygreg/PyOxidizer.git

 $ cd PyOxidizer

 $ cargo install --path pyoxidizer

 '''

 Note: PyOxidizer's project policy is for the main branch to be stable.
 So it should always be relatively safe to use main instead of a released version.